SathaSivamRS/CRUD_Corizo/README.md

-Here’s a clean and professional description for your GitHub repository:

----

 # CRUD Application

 A simple and efficient **CRUD (Create, Read, Update, Delete)** web application developed to demonstrate fundamental database operations.
 This project is built with a focus on practical implementation of CRUD functionalities, user-friendly design, and seamless data handling.